rsalmond/TIL/five dollar words.md

 Peripatetic: travelling from place to place, especially for work.

+Perspicuity: lucidity, being clear and easy to understand.

 Predicable: a characteristic which can be attributed to something.

 Sophist: teacher of philosophy in ancient Greece.